 Magistrates Court results for the Eastbourne area

-The following are court results for the Eastbourne area at Hastings Magistrates' Court from September 19 -22.
+These are the magistrates’ court results for the Eastbourne area – sitting at Hastings Magistrates Court September 22 - 29.